pborges/cryptofinder/README.md

 Im not sure if this will work on every PC

 but on my PC I noticed the first 16 bytes of every encrypted file was the same...

+to run on windows download the EXE in the dist directory